Dkdaniz/alchemy-ethereum-bootcamp/week4 - Smart Contract Basics/1 - Solidity Syntax/1 - Data Types/1 - Booleans/README.md

 > 🔍 You'll see the **`checkmarks`** appear on your ABI Validations tab when you have successfully made two public variables `a` and `b`.
 Learn more about ABI Validations in details.

+## 🧪 Run Test

+Access this path in your terminal and run the following command:

 ```bash
 yarn test
 ```